-YETI updated the Flip 12 this year, adding an extra carrying handle to the top of the cooler and dropping the price from $280 to $250.
-See the new version with the handle on the left, followed by the version we reviewed last year.
+Yeti updated the Flip 12 recently, adding an extra carrying handle to the top of the cooler and dropping the price from $280 to $250.
+See the new version with the handle on the left, followed by the previous version that we reviewed.

 We're always a fan of a price drop and extra carrying options, but since we haven't put the latest version to the test quite yet, the following text refers to last year's version of the Hopper Flip 12.

 Hands-On Review of the Hopper Flip 12

 is just about the nicest personal sized cooler you can buy, and possibly the most rugged looking lunchbox you could ever hope for (except for those classic Batman lunchboxes).
 The Hopper Flip 12 is one of the best overall performers in our testing.

 The Hopper Flip 12 tied with its larger sibling, the Hopper Two 30, for an impressively high score in our insulation test.
 Though not quite as impressive as the Editors' Choice award-winning Engel HD30 or Best Buy Homitt 30 Can.
 Yeti's inch thick insulation and sealed zippers do deliver on the insulation front, and we were incredibly impressed that it was still holding ice after a full three days in our test.
 This model has plenty of insulative power to keep some perishable items fresh during a weekend camping trip or keep some beverages frosty while they sit in a scorching hot car.
 And if you decide to use it as a lunchbox, you can be guaranteed that your salad will be crisp and cool.

 Hopper 12 ice amount on day four.
 Still going!